Somerton Man: Potential identification

-On 26 July 2022, Abbott announced that he and genealogist Colleen Fitzpatrick had determined that the man was Carl "Charles" Webb, an electrical engineer and instrument maker born on November 16, 1905, in Footscray, a suburb of Melbourne.
+On 26 July 2022, Abbott announced that he and genealogist Colleen Fitzpatrick had determined that the man was Carl "Charles" Webb, an electrical engineer and instrument maker born on 16 November 1905, in Footscray, a suburb of Melbourne.
 Abbott claimed his DNA identification from strands of hair found in the plaster death mask made by South Australian Police in the late 1940s.
-Through investigative genetic genealogy, matches were found for descendants of two distant cousins of Webb, both on the paternal and on the maternal side.
+Through investigative genetic genealogy, matches were found for descendants of two distant cousins of Webb, on both the paternal and the maternal side.

-None of Webb's still-living relatives in 2022 had known him in person.
-Initially there were no known pre-death photographs of Webb, but further investigation uncovered his likely presence in a 1921 Swinburne University football team photograph, though the image did not identify Webb directly, and in November 2022 Australian Story revealed photographs of Webb from the 1920s found in a Webb family photo album.
+By the time the identification was made, none of Webb's still-living relatives had known him personally.
+Initially, there were no known pre-death photographs of Webb, but an independent researcher discovered a 1921 photograph of a Swinburne Technical College football team that included a "C. Webb", without identifying him directly.
+In November 2022, Australian Story revealed photographs of Webb from the 1920s found in a Webb family photo album.
 Earlier the ABC had published photos of Webb's brother, Roy Webb, claiming they resembled the Somerton Man.

+Abbott and Fitzpatrick believe that Webb had serious mental health issues and "spiralled down" after losing four close relatives in seven years.
+His history and the autopsy findings suggest he died by suicide by poisoning himself.
 Forensic Science South Australia, who were still investigating, declined to comment on Abbott's findings.
 South Australia Police had not verified the result, but stated they were "cautiously optimistic that this may provide a breakthrough".

 Carl Webb

-Carl Webb’s father Richard August Webb (died in 1939) had emigrated to Australia from Hamburg, Germany.
-He married Eliza Amelia Morris Grace (died in 1946) in 1892 and opened a bakery in Springvale, Victoria.

-Carl "Charles" Webb was born on November 16, 1905, in Footscray, a suburb of Melbourne, the youngest of six children of Richard and Eliza.
-The three sons would eventually work at the family bakery.
-When the bakery closed down, Carl retrained as an electrical instrument maker.
-In 1941, he married Dorothy "Doff" Robertson, a pharmacist and chiropodist.
-The couple moved into a flat in Bromby Street, South Yarra.
+Carl "Charles" Webb was born on 16 November 1905, in Footscray, a suburb of Melbourne, the youngest of six children.
+Carl Webb's father, Richard August Webb (1866–1939), had emigrated to Australia from Hamburg, Germany.
+He married Eliza Amelia Morris Grace (1871–1946) in 1892.
+They opened a bakery in Springvale, Victoria and the family's three sons would all eventually work there.
+When the bakery closed down, Webb retrained as an electrical instrument maker.
+Webb's older brother, Roy Webb, had died in Burma in 1943, while he was a prisoner of war and apparently undergoing forced labour on the Thailand-Burma Railway.
+Webb's oldest sister, Freda Grace Keane (née Webb), had a son named John, who had died in the United Kingdom, while serving with the Royal Australian Air Force (RAAF), also in 1943.